• Skip to main content

 • We usually do not cook the dal to mushy texture.
 So cook it according to your taste.
 It has to be soft cooked but must still hold shape partially.

-• If your jaggery is pure and has no impurities then you may add it directly without making the jaggery syrup.
+• If your jaggery is pure and has no impurities you may add it directly without making the jaggery syrup.

 • You can also fry coconut slices in ghee until golden and garnish.
+Frying them at lower temperatures will harden them.

 • Use fresh good quality coconut milk.
 If you do not have coconut milk, you can also replace it with regular milk but with caution.